 It is essential to understand that you don’t just get new customers, you buy them.
 When you think that way, you begin to know what you need to invest in your marketing.

 This thinking also goes hand-in-hand with marketing your business on the internet because one of the cheapest ways to buy customers today, is through social media.

 Probably the most expensive are traditional major media advertising like television or radio.
 That’s not to say that television or radio ads aren’t useful.
-They can be when correctly done but, the risks are far higher for a small business with a smaller budget.
+They can be when correctly done.
+But, the risks are far higher for a small business lead generation strategy with a smaller budget.

 Efficient use of traditional marketing, understanding your customer acquisition cost is imperative.
 If television advertising costs £5000 for 30 seconds, but it brings you, 100 customers, who spend an average of £100, it makes total sense, doesn’t it?
 Of course, it does, you’ve doubled your investment.

 But if that same ad is only bringing in 50 customers that just spend £50, that campaign is not working and should be stopped immediately before the costs sink the business.